-Quick start with Wallarm API Security¶
+Quick start with Wallarm platform¶

 These instructions describe how to quickly deploy the first Wallarm NGINX‑based filtering node and learn its basic features.
 This approach is recommended to be used only to try the product.
 To deploy the Wallarm node in the production environment, please refer to separate guides for supported platforms.